 For many participants, particularly college students, this is a time to enjoy the atmosphere of Aggieville, the surrounding neighborhoods, and the company of friends before the mid-semester break.
 Unfortunately, in the past, many attendees have perceived Fake Patty’s Day as an opportunity to act irresponsibly without thinking of consequences.
-The event has been associated with many negative issues including sexual assault, overcrowding, public intoxication, traffic congestion, illegal parking, acts of violence, and trash nuisances.
+The event has been associated with sexual assault, overcrowding, public intoxication, traffic congestion, illegal parking, acts of violence, and trash nuisances.
 Residents and visitors who wish to enjoy themselves safely and responsibly are most welcome in the community and RCPD wishes them a fun, safe, and enjoyable time in Manhattan.
 Those who intend to overindulge in alcohol consumption, abandon personal responsibility, and commit crimes should be aware that all state and local laws will be enforced during Fake Patty’s Day.

 This page has been optimized for use on a mobile phone.
 Some links may not function while on a desktop computer.

 - What's the weather going to be like?

 - What police activity was there last year?

 - What can I do to reduce the risk of a crime occurring?

 - How do I contact a Taxi Service?

 - What if I am a Designated Driver?